Vendors

 Artisans & Animals

-This section of the Fair celebrates fiber animals such as sheep, alpacas, rabbits, and goats, as well as the art of fiber crafts.
-Fiber Artists showcase their skills, offering live demonstrations and selling handmade products related to fiber arts, such as yarn, textiles, and other unique creations.
+This section of the Fair celebrates fiber animals, including sheep, alpacas, rabbits, and goats, along with the art of fiber crafts.
+Fiber Artists showcase their skills through live demonstrations and offer handmade products for sale, including yarn, textiles, and other unique creations.

 If we approve your application, you must provide proof of Vendor and Exhibitor Insurance.